Overview

 MK_Fragmentation()

-To define the edge of the patches we will use a distance of 500 m from the limit of the patches (Haddad et al. 2015).
+To define the edge of the nodes we will use a distance of 500 m from the limit of the nodes (Haddad et al. 2015).

 Exploring results